ey3ball/ey3ball.github.io/_posts/2014-07-17-node-streams-back-pressure.markdown

 # Pimp my pipe

-In the end, can we get an object that would get us the same behaviour than our successful leaky attempt, but at the same time be a native stream ?
+In the end, can we get an object that would get us the same behaviour than our successful leaky relay attempt, but at the same time be a native stream ?

 Definitely !

 Having seen some stream internals we understand that the solution is to use a Duplex stream in place of a Transform stream.
-Indeed a duplex stream lets us write custom `_read` and `_write` routines.
+Indeed a duplex stream lets us write directly custom `_read` and `_write` routines.
 Following our latest observations this gives us full control over how and when back-pressure is applied.

 ```javascript
 Ringbuffer = new require('ringbufferjs');